-Dear Prospective Students, Parents and Carers
+Dear Prospective Students, Parents and Carers.
 It is my great pleasure to welcome you to Kendrick School.

 Kendrick School is an 11-18 selective girls' school with academy status.
-It has a local and national reputation for being an outstanding school and has an impressive record of achievement as a centre of excellence for girls' education.
+It has a local and national reputation as an outstanding school and has an impressive record of achievement as a centre of excellence for girls' education.

 In its last five OFSTED inspections, Kendrick was judged an "outstanding" school.
-In its inspection in November 2022, OFSTED stated "Pupils and sixth formers are justly proud of their school community.
+In our most recent inspection in November 2022, OFSTED stated "Pupils and sixth formers are justly proud of their school community.
 They delight in their learning and truly excel here.
 One parent spoke for many when reflecting, 'The school does a great job of creating well-rounded, kind, human beings who will hopefully go on to make the world a better place.
 The academic results are important of course, but far from the only focus.'
 Inspectors totally agree."

-Kendrick is a forward-looking school and grasps the opportunities that present themselves.
+Kendrick is a forward-looking school that grasps the opportunities that present themselves.
 A love of learning is at the heart of Kendrick with a strong emphasis on high quality teaching.
-The curriculum is organised to meet the needs of all students and is reviewed regularly.
-All staff are hardworking and dedicated; students are bright, enthusiastic and curious.
+The curriculum is organised to meet the needs of all students and is engaging, rich and ambitious.
+All staff are hardworking and dedicated; students are bright, enthusiastic and curious, they love being at their school.

-As well as a broad and balanced curriculum at all key stages, students at Kendrick enjoy a rich and varied extracurricular education.
+At Kendrick, students enjoy a rich and varied extracurricular education.
 The House System provides opportunities for healthy competition with numerous annual house events, which are key activities in the school year.
 Kendrick Student Leaders work energetically and collaboratively with staff to support this vital community element of the school.
 In addition, we have a School Council, which discusses and drives change for students.